joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/003-Merging.md

 ## Merging

-Merging works by combining your branches into a single timeline, thus consolidating the commit history.
-Think of this as the opposite of branching.
-While branching allows you create multiple versions and commit independent changes on those versions, merging combines all those version into one timeline.
+Merging combines branches into a single timeline, unifying the commit history.
+It serves as the opposite of branching: while branching creates separate versions with independent changes, merging brings all those versions together.

 <div style={{textAlign: 'center'}}>